shokai/iBeacon-AndroidScala/README.md

 Usage
 -----

-copy `org/shokai/ibeacon/IBeacon.scala` into your app.
+copy `IBeacon.scala` into your app.

 ```scala